dleehr/DLSFTPClient/README.md

 ## Remaining issues

 The Demo App is incomplete and needs some polish.
-On 2013-03-09, the entire connection/request architecture was refactored.
-The app passes all of its unit tests.

 ## Project Dependencies